calebstein1/simplang/README.md

 `done` - ends execution of the program

 Hint: all int registers (r0 - r7) are initialized to 0 by default, so you can immediately use any of them as a loop counter with the `incr` instruction without having to explicitly initialize them.

+## Known Bugs:
+- Trying to assign a register to a constant number within a loop doesn't seem to be working properly